Roxana Robinson responds to Jon Franzen's New Yorker piece on Edith Wharton.

 Or maybe Franzen’s inability to feel sympathy for them derives from something more fundamental.
 “We all know,” he says, “…the deliciousness of watching other people make [a mistake] …” This response to someone in trouble presumes a deep emotional aloofness and an absence of empathy.
 It would certainly interfere with compassion, and in fact this might be the real cause of what Franzen calls “the problem of sympathy.”
 Mr. Franzen himself may take a delicious pleasure in watching other people’s travails, but he’s wrong to assume that this response is universal.
 We don’t all share that feeling of “deliciousness” at the sight of someone in trouble.
 Another way of reading Lily Bart’s story would entail a deeper form of engagement, one that involved tolerance and humanity; one that required forgiveness, not judgment; empathy, not schadenfreude.

 Many of us have met Wharton first through her writing: great work, which requires our sympathy and our compassion, as well as our admiration.
 Many of her readers offer this willingly, both to the books and to the writer who produced them.

 Photo by Joyce Ravid

 Roxana Robinson is a novelist and an Edith Wharton scholar.
 She edited and wrote the introduction to the NYRB The New York Stories of Edith Wharton, and to the novella, The Old Maid.
-Her NPR commentary on Wharton is at http://wshu.org/news/story.php?ID=9433 and her talk at the New York Society Library will open their exhibition on Edith Wharton in March.
+Her NPR commentary on Wharton is at http://wshu.org/news/story.php?ID=9433 and her talk at the New York Society Library opened their exhibition on Edith Wharton in March 2012.